9999years/pydantic-argparse-extensible/README.md

     github: GitHubArgs
 ```

-The power of `argparse_pydantic` lies in letting you opt out of its automatic
+The power of `pydantic_argparse_extensible` lies in letting you opt out of its
-generation logic in order to manually create more complex command-line
+automatic generation logic in order to manually create more complex
-interfaces that aren't supported by `typer` and other alternatives:
+command-line interfaces that aren't supported by `typer` and other
+alternatives:

 ```python
 class Address(BaseModel):